TiedemannLab/sciCNV/README.md

 ## Plotting transcript counts per gene per cell

 To compare the normalized transcriptomes, the normalized expression of each gene in each cell is plotted.
 As transcript counts are integers, the expression values for many lowly expressed genes (with n=1,2,3 .. transcripts) are identical and align on tiers.
-Each tier may represent multiple genes in any single cell.
+Each dot may represent the expression level of multiple genes in any single cell.

 ```
 graphics.off()